 By this stage, your donor area should be completely healed.
 Your hair will have grown long enough to conceal any scarring.
 If you crop your hair short after FUT surgery, your hair transplant scar may be visible.
 This will fade over time and become almost unnoticeable.

-That said, it’s unusual to see no growth at all 4 months after your hair transplant.
+That said, it’s unusual to see no new hair growth at all 4 months after your hair transplant.
 If you’re concerned, speak to your clinic.
 They can see if you have any underlying conditions that may be restricting your hair growth, or prescribe supplementary treatments like Finasteride or Dutasteride to promote hair growth if you’re not already taking them.

 Most side effects clear up within a few days or weeks of hair restoration surgery.
 So it’s uncommon to see continuing symptoms at this point.